Make Reusable Tissue Box Covers: Free Patterns and Tutorial

 Customize Your Tissue Box

-Do you have a Kleenex or facial tissue box sitting on your desk that you'd like to look nicer?
+Improve the looks of the tissue box sitting on your desk.
 You can make it a decorative item by covering it with fabric that coordinates with your décor.
 I'm going to show you how to cover a tissue box by giving you the measurements to make your own pattern.

 You can use this tutorial to make beautiful tissue box covers to use yourself or to give as gifts!
 Use a sheet of newspaper or freezer paper to make your pattern.
 Let's get started!